Not a member but want to buy a copy? You'll need to create a free My APA account to purchase. Create account

 This edition of PAS QuickNotes explains the importance of using gender-inclusive language in planning and offers examples of gender-inclusive practices and approaches for planners.

 Looking to dive even deeper?
 Then explore gender mainstreaming — a practice of inclusive policies, regulations, and planning for gender equity that is currently employed by planners in the European Union to address the imbalance in women's access to and control of public resources and spaces.
 This recent PAS Memo explains what gender mainstreaming looks like in practice and how it can be integrated into U.S. planning practice.

 Hally Turner, AICP

 Hally Turner (she/her), AICP, is Policy Planning Director at the Minnesota Department of Transportation (MnDOT).
-She combines a background in public health and over 8 years of experience in transportation to ensure our built environment serves our needs now and into the future.
+She combines a background in public health and nearly 10 years of experience in transportation to ensure our built environment serves our needs now and into the future.